Ken Grimwood: Personal life

+He was a loner, almost a recluse.
+He liked small gatherings of friends.
+We had many dinner parties with him and some friends, and he would always be the one to keep the evening hilarious; he was a great storyteller.
+He did not like publicity and was actually quite shy...
+He was a media junkie.
+He owned the first Betamax sold; he had the largest video library I've ever seen.
+One of his favorite things to do was for he and I to watch some old movie in the afternoon; we did it often.

 Breakthrough

 Grimwood's debut novel, Breakthrough (Ballantine, 1976), is a blend of science fiction, reincarnation and horror elements that concluded with an unpredictable twist ending.
 Cured of epilepsy by a breakthrough in medical technology, 26-year-old Elizabeth Austin has miniature electrodes implanted in her brain.
 She can control her seizures by pressing an external remote to activate the electrodes.
 Adjusting to a normal life, she is ready to patch up a troubled marriage and resume her abandoned career.
 However, as part of the implant operation, Elizabeth gave her consent for the insertion of extra electrodes, featuring experimental functions unknown to science.
 When one of those electrodes is stimulated, Elizabeth experiences memories which are not her own.
 She discovers the remote has given her the ability to eavesdrop on her previous life 200 years in the past, and she keeps this a secret from her doctor.
 Intrigued, she finds the earlier existence appealing and begins to spend more and more time there.
 Eventually, she discovers that the woman in the past is a murderess who is plotting to kill Elizabeth's husband in the present.

 In writing this novel, Grimwood did extensive research into brain surgery and epilepsy.